AztecProtocol/build-system/README.md

 ./build-system/scripts/setup_env "$CIRCLE_SHA1" "$CIRCLE_TAG" "$CIRCLE_JOB" "$CIRCLE_REPOSITORY_URL" "$CIRCLE_BRANCH"
 ```

 Once called all scripts are available directly via `PATH` update, and various other env vars expected by scripts are set.
+You'll want to `source` the above script if you intend to use the build system within the calling shell.

 Jobs will usually leverage one of the following scripts.
 View the scripts themselves for further documentation: